rrubis/ready-tensor-assignment-1/README.md

 ```
 ## LICENSE

 This project is provided under the Attribution-NonCommercial-ShareAlike 4.0 International.
-Please see the [LICENSE](LICENSE) file for more information.
+Please see the LICENSE.txt file for more information.

 ## Contact Information